-- 1.3.1 This statement of expectations applies to holders of electricity transmission licences issued by the commission under section 19 of the Act (electricity transmission companies). - 1.3.2 This statement of expectations applies to land access by electricity transmission companies during all stages of a transmission project lifecycle (that is, planning, investigation, construction, maintenance and operation).
+- 1.3.1 This statement of expectations applies to holders of electricity transmission licences issued by the commission under section 19 of the Act (electricity transmission companies) that are eligible to utilise powers derived under section 93 of the Act. - 1.3.2 This statement of expectations applies to private land access by electricity transmission companies under the statutory power derived from section 93 of the Act during all stages of a transmission project lifecycle (that is, planning, investigation, construction, maintenance and operation). - 1.3.3 This statement of expectations applies to greenfield sites relating to major transmission projects.
+A greenfield site is a site without existing transmission assets.